SAP-archive/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

-## Localization Toolkit for S4HANA Cloud: TaxId Validation
+## Localization Toolkit for S4HANA Cloud: TaxID Validation

 Description below captures the implementation details required to validate tax numbers and how to do such an extension on the SAP S/4HANA Cloud can be achieved.